If you want to move directly to another section or part of this Baseball Lingo listing you simply click on one

 It is a controlled pitch and is designed to add just a little fright into the hitter.
 After all, a baseball whizzing up there at upwards of 90 mph can put a knot as big as a coconut on your head.

-One might wonder which knot was his noggin and the old bean doesn't feel so good after such an encounter.
+One might wonder which knot was his noggin for Baseball Lingo A-B is not so important and the old bean doesn't feel so good after such an encounter.

 - Bull Pen: The arm of a baseball player is not designed to take the stress and strain we place on it throwing a baseball.
 We combat this frailty to the best of our knowledge and ability.